Fishnfly/fishnfly.github.io/_posts/2026-04-23-netherlands-belgium-bulgaria-field-notes.md

 A simple herring sandwich from a stand positioned on a bridge became less about the food itself and more about its placement.
 Movement passed through it—cyclists, pedestrians, brief exchanges that required no pause beyond the moment.

-At one point, someone nearby asked simply, “Is it good?”
-The answer didn’t require much.
-It wasn’t a destination or a specialty.
-It was part of the flow, experienced and then left behind like everything else moving through that space.
+At one point, someone nearby asked, “Is it good?”
+The exchange was brief, like everything else there—momentary, then gone as movement continued.

+Even the presentation carried intention.
+The staff, in white coats, worked with a precision that contrasted with the informality of the setting, reinforcing a structure that extended even into the smallest interactions.

 Nothing about it felt staged.
 It existed within the movement of the city, part of the same system that structured everything else.